 The health effects of chemical pollution may appear immediately following exposure, or after some time (weeks or even months after the exposure occurred or started).
 The length of time depends on the type of pollutants and on the amounts to which we are exposed.
 Thus, never assume that all is OK if no ill health effects appear immediately.

-Confined spaces are problematic to chemical pollution because the risks of serious health effects are high.
+Confined spaces are problematic from the point of view of chemical pollution because the risks of serious health effects are high.
 Such confined spaces may accumulate toxic gases or asphyxiating gases which could be fatal if we enter such a space.
-Warehouses or storage confined spaces for fruits and vegetables may pose a serious risk as these spaces are usually depleted in oxygen in order to prevent the ripping of the fruits and vegetables.
+Warehouses or storage confined spaces for fruits and vegetables may pose a serious risk, as these spaces are usually depleted in oxygen in order to prevent the ripening of the fruits and vegetables.

-Chemical weathering means the transformation or degradation of a chemical which usually happens when the chemical is released in the environment.
-In air weathering is due to a combination of processes which all result in the reduction of the pollutant concentration in air.
+Chemical weathering means the transformation or degradation of a chemical, which usually happens when the chemical is released into the environment.
+In the air, weathering is due to a combination of processes which all result in the reduction of the pollutant concentration in air.
 Such processes are dispersion, deposition with precipitation water, as well as chemical reaction and photo-degradation of contaminants (degradation induced by UV light).
-All these processes, make the acute air effects of chemical pollution to be generally shirt term (except for indoor air).
+All these processes make the acute air effects of chemical pollution to be generally short-term (except for indoor air).

 Tips to Avoid Chemical Pollution

 - Have important water sources analyzed.
 Always evaluate any potential source that may be causing chemical water pollution, especially if you are using a water stream for fishing, swimming, drinking or any other purpose.

 - Always get fish from trusted sources and in general try to learn more about the fish you are buying.
 Fish is one of the foods that are the most critically exposed to chemical pollution and can cause serious poisoning in humans.
 If possible, reduce the consumption of fish, especially in the case of pregnant women and children, who are more sensitive.